-Salto Grande is a short “Hike” to see the best waterfall in Torres del Paine.
-You can continue to hike to the Mirador de Los Cuernos for about an hour, which gives you amazing views of the peaks in Torres del Paine.
-We didn’t get to go because the wind was about 60mph that day so it was a struggle to even walk to Salto Grande.
+After Salto Grande you can continue to hike to the Mirador de Los Cuernos for about an hour, which gives you amazing views of the peaks in Torres del Paine.
+We didn’t get to go because the wind was about 60kmph that day so it was a struggle to even walk to Salto Grande.

 Day 4 of 10 Days in Patagonia – French Valley (Mirador Valle del Frances) Hike or Lago Grey